jdonnerstag/pyfwf_db/README.rst

   schema that matches your queries best.
 Hence complexity in the ingest layer, and more storage needed.
 This and because network latency for queries didn't go away, it did not make us happy.
-- We also tried converting the source files into hdf5 and similar formats, but (a) it still requires injest, including the hassle with redelivered files, and (b) many (not all) of these formats are columnar.
-Which is good for analytics, but doesn't help with our use case.
+- We also tried converting the data files into hdf5 and similar formats, but (a) it still requires injest, including the hassle with redelivered files, and (b) many (not all) of these formats are columnar and thus require transformations.
+Columnar is good for analytics, but doesn't help with our use case.
 - Several of us have laptops with 24GB RAM and we initially started small with a 5GB data set of uncompressed fixed-width files.
 We tried to load them with Pandas, but quickly run into out-of-memory exceptions, even with in-stream